Dec. 14, 2013 Noon - 6 p.m.

-Krauss however set a record for not recognizing the most common terms in the least amount of time.
-RSR is considering keeping our Webster's Desktop Reference handy for any possible future interviews with Lawrence.
+- Larry Krauss however set a record for not recognizing the most common terms in the least amount of time.
+RSR will keep Webster's Desktop Reference handy for any future interviews with Lawrence or other atheists.
 Krauss asked, often incredulously, as though he had never heard of such things:

 - "What's a person?"

 - He never heard of the "multiverse" proposed as an answer for the fine-tuning problem.
 Like his friend Eugenie being unfamiliar with the concept of a "problem", Larry had never heard of the multiverse as an answer to a problem, until moments later when he remembered it.